 That's exactly what the bar delivers during the early afternoon, but come night, live DJs and a more vibrant crowd turn this rooftop bar into party central.

-Despite its casual decorations, Le Bain does have a dress code, at least at night, so dress to impress and show up on time.
+Despite its casual decorations, Le Bain & The Rooftop does have a dress code, at least at night, so dress to impress and show up on time.

 848 Washington St, New York, NY 10014